metadevpro/cal/cal.md

 #### CAL-E0

-When HTTP Error codes are enough, the recomendation is to use them as defined in the [HTTP Spec/RFC7231](https://tools.ietf.org/html/rfc7231#section-6) and avoid as much as possible returning application dependent error codes.
+When HTTP Error codes are enough, the recommendation is to use them as defined in the [HTTP Spec/RFC7231](https://tools.ietf.org/html/rfc7231#section-6) and avoid as much as possible returning application-dependent error codes.

 #### CAL-E1

-When errors needs to return specific application error codes, an Error object for response is needed.
+When errors need to return specific application error codes, an Error object for response is needed.
 Also, if HTTP is not available as transport and we need to use other transports mechanisms, using an error structure will help to wrap the error and deliver it in a consistent way.

-In this recomendation, [HTTP Spec/RFC7231](https://tools.ietf.org/html/rfc7231#section-6) error codes responses still apply (complement each other).
+In this recommendation, [HTTP Spec/RFC7231](https://tools.ietf.org/html/rfc7231#section-6) error code responses still apply (i.e., complement each other).

-Error messages are encode in the following form:
+Error messages are encoded in the following form:

 ```json
 {